Formstone/Formstone/docs/widget-navigation.md

 ## Use
 ### Basic

-Naver will automatically turn a basic navigation into a mobile friendly system.
+Navigation will automatically turn a basic navigation into a mobile friendly system.
 Links can be styled independently:

 ```
-$("nav").naver();
+$("nav").navigation();
 ```

 ```